-The working clock synchronizes a network using 802.1AS-REV. While bridges propagate the working clock, they will only synchronize transmission according to the working clock if Enhancements for Scheduled Traffic (IEEE 802.1Q-2018) is enabled.
+The working clock synchronizes a TSN network using IEEE Std 802.1AS.
+While bridges propagate the working clock, they will only synchronize transmission according to the working clock if Enhancements for Scheduled Traffic (IEEE Std 802.1Q-2018) is enabled.

-While many traffic types may be implemented on an industrial automation system, two traffic types require minimized latency and known delivery windows.
-The first is known as isochronoustraffic and the second is cyclictraffic.
+While many traffic types are implemented on an industrial automation system, only a few traffic types require minimized latency and known delivery windows.
+Examples are isochronous real-time traffic and cyclic real-time traffic.

-Isochronous traffic is commonly used for motion control and can have application cycle times as low as 31.25uS.
+Isochronous real-time traffic is commonly used for motion control and can have application cycle times lower than 50µs.
 Isochronous traffic expects the application cycle to be aligned with the working clock.
-Cyclic traffic is typically used for reading sensors and activating output signals at 1ms and above.
+Cyclic traffic is typically used for reading sensors and activating output signals at 1 ms and above.

 <Note to Editor: End of adopted Hantel Contribution>